Our Core Principles

 Approach to therapy

-I typically works with clients using a parts approach (e.g. internal family systems), narrative therapy, mindfulness and meditation, dialectical behaviour therapy (DBT), cognitive behavioral therapy and Gottman’s Couples Therapy.
-So I am integrate a variety of approaches to find what works best for you!
-Additionally, with training in spirituality, I understands the supportive or traumatic role that spirituality and / or religion may play in your healing.
-As such I can incorporate this understanding into therapy if desired.
+Based on the individual, I may also suggest mindfulness and meditation, neurodiversity affirming dialectical behavior therapy (DBT), and cognitive behavioral therapy (CBT).
+Additionally, with training in spirituality, I understand the supportive or traumatic role that spirituality and / or religion may play in your healing and can incorporate this understanding into therapy if desired.

 Couples